-We are about one month away from the Round 1 application deadline for the Master of Advanced Management program at Yale SOM.
-Whether you’ve just decided to apply to the MAM program, or you’re already immersed in the application process, you’re probably wondering how to best present yourself to the Admissions Committee.
+We are about one month away from the Round 1 application deadline for the Master’s Degree in Global Business and Society at Yale SOM.
+Whether you’ve just decided to apply to the GBS program, or you’re already immersed in the application process, you’re probably wondering how to best present yourself to the Admissions Committee.
 I’d like to share some insights and advice on submitting a strong application that reflects the best of who you are and what you can offer to our community.

 Be sure to have all of your application materials organized.
 Items such as transcripts or recommendations may take longer to gather, so make sure these items are prepared ahead of time.
 It is important to note that the Admissions Committee will not be able to review your application until all required materials have been submitted.

 Spend some time on your essays.
 In one essay, you will be asked how you will contribute to our diverse community, keeping the Yale SOM mission in mind.
 This essay should be a reflection of yourself and the impact you will have at Yale.
 We are most excited about enrolling students who will engaged community members both here at Yale and after graduation.